Got gently unused items that are in good working condition that you no longer need?

 Green Dot and PathFinders are two other good options for donating second-hand appliances.

 Where can I donate a TV in Hong Kong?

 You can donate a TV to the Salvation Army in Hong Kong.
 See details above.

-Where can I donate books in Hong Kong?
+Where can I make book donations in Hong Kong?

 Donating kids books in Hong Kong

 Bring Me a Book Hong Kong is a non-profit organization with the mission to make every family literate.
-If you’ve got books to spare, donate your second-hand books in Hong Kong here.
+If you’ve got books to spare, donate your second-hand books here.